IGoByALotOfNames/BloxdInGameDebugger/README.md

 # BloxdInGameDebugger
 BIG Debugger is designed to allow users to debug their code easily and to find bugs more easily in bloxd.io

+## Usage

+As described in this video: [PUBLISHING].

+Copy worldcode_mini.js to world code.

+To use the example, copy codeblock.js to a code block and run the code block.

+## FILES

+### worldcode_og.js

+This is the original code written by Chestplate and Gemini 3 Pro Preview

+### worldcode_mini.js

+This is a mangled + minified code translated from worldcode_og.js via the model Gemini 2.5 Pro (I ran out of credits on Gemini 3 Pro Preview).
+Use this in actuall production since it takes up less characters.